 The Agency's actuarial contractor will analyze data to determine actuarially sound rates to be offered to Contractor.
 The Agency and Contractor may discuss proposed capitation rates, but the Agency's actuarial contractor will ultimately be responsible for establishing the actuarially-sound rates to be offered and attesting to the capitation rates to be presented to CMS.
 After the first rate period, subsequent capitated rates will be added to the Contract in sequentially numbered Special Contract Exhibits (i.e., Exhibit A-01, Exhibit A-02, etc.).
 Contractor and the Agency must mutually agree to the capitation rates and signify this agreement by executing the Contract amendment.
 Capitation rates within any rate period are subject to amendment, which shall only occur through formal Contract amendment.
-The parties agree to work diligently and in good faith to establish and agree to capitation rates before the expiration of any rate period.
-If the parties are unable to establish new annual capitation rates for a subsequent rate period due to delays or disagreements, the Agency or Contractor may terminate the Contract upon ninety (90) days written notice.
-Effective date of the termination shall be no sooner than ninety (90) days from expiration of the current rate period, ninety (90) days written notice from the date of the notice.
+The parties agree to work diligently and in good faith to establish new annual capitation rates for a subsequent rate period due to delays or disagreements, the Agency or Contractor may terminate the Contract upon ninety (90) days written notice.
+Effective date of the termination shall be no sooner than ninety (90) days from expiration of the current rate period and contract amendment term or, if notice is given after the expiration of the current rate period, ninety (90) days written notice.